 DAVID L’HERROUX CHIEF EXECUTIVE

-David started his career as a cleaner/porter in a well-known retail Chain.
+David started his career as a cleaner/porter in a well-known retail chain.
 Building a career based on biblical principles, David moved up rapidly and eventually ended up in the boardroom as he became the head of the discount chain division in 1996 for the same retailer.
-In 1997 with his wife Jackie, founded OneHope in the UK.
-David stepped out of the retail world in 2001 to become full time National Director for OneHope and in 2004 he joined UCB as a Trustee.
-It was in 2007 that David moved onto staff as Executive Director and has now transitioned into the role of Chief Executive, he is also the Europe Regional Director for UCB Affiliates.
-David counts it as a privilege to serve as a member of the Evangelical Alliance Council since 2015.
-For over 30 years David has served as part of the Leadership Team in his local Church “Bethel”.
+In 1997, with his wife Jackie, he founded OneHope in the UK.
+David stepped out of the retail world in 2001 to become full-time National Director for OneHope, and in 2004 he joined UCB as a Trustee.
+It was in 2007 that David moved onto staff as Executive Director, and has now transitioned into the role of Chief Executive.
+He is also the Europe Regional Director for UCB Affiliates.
+David counts it as a privilege to serve as a member of the Evangelical Alliance Council, something he has been involved in since 2015.
+For over 30 years, David has also served as part of the Leadership Team in his local church, Bethel.

 ALISON MACPHERSON OPERATIONS DIRECTOR

 With 25 years’ experience of working in a hospitality sector FTSE 100, Alison has experience of working across many businesses, and in a number of different capacities.
 Alison started working in Operations from 1st of January 2016, having joined UCB, initially as a volunteer in Autumn 2013, and then on contract in the Development team.
 Her past experience can be applied to the wide and varied responsibilities of Operations: Facilities & Hospitality, Prayerline, and Supporter Care & Mail.